curl/everything-curl/cmdline/configfile.md

 ### When to use quotes

-You'll need to use double quotes when:
+You need to use double quotes when:

 * the parameter contains white space, or starts with the characters `:` or `=`.
 * you need to use escape sequences (available options: `\\`, `\"`, `\t`, `\n`, `\r` and `\v`.
 A backslash preceding any other letter is ignored).